 DetNet enabled end systems and DetNet nodes can be interconnected by sub-networks, i.e., Layer-2 technologies.
 These sub-networks will provide DetNet compatible service for support of DetNet traffic.
-Examples of sub-networks include MPLS TE, 802.1 TSN, and a point-topoint OTN link.
+Examples of sub-network technologies include MPLS TE, 802.1 TSN, and a point-to-point OTN link.
 Of course, multi-layer DetNet systems may be possible too, where one DetNet appears as a sub-network, and provides service to, a higher layer DetNet system.